Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 Launch vehicle "Start-1" in the workshop of the Votkinsk Machine-Building Plant (Yu.
 Solomonov.
 Nuclear vertical.
 M., Intervestnik, 2009).

-Launch of the launch vehicle "Start".
+Launch of the Start launch vehicle.

-Infrastructure and auxiliary facilities of the complex:
+Infrastructure and aids complex:

-The composition of the complex includes:
+The complex includes:

 - self-propelled ICBM launchers;

-- combat control vehicle (MBU);
+- combat control vehicle (MCV);

 - communication machine;